Shifts-Project/shifts/sdc/README.md

 python plot_retention_curves.py --results_dir {--dir_metrics}/{model_name} --plot_dir '.' --model_name {model_name}
 ```

-where the --results_dir should point to the subdirectory of a particular model name (e.g., 'rip-dim-k_3-plan_uq-scene_uq' corresponding to a RIP ensemble with Upper Quartile aggregation, DIM backbone density models, and 5 ensemble members).
+where the `--results_dir` should point to the subdirectory of a particular model name (e.g., 'rip-dim-k_5-plan_uq-scene_uq' corresponding to a RIP ensemble with Upper Quartile aggregation, DIM backbone density models, and 5 ensemble members).

 You can generate plots comparing several models with